opnfv/releng-xci/docs/xci-user-guide.rst

 `pinned-versions <https://git.opnfv.org/releng-xci/tree/xci/config/pinned-versions>`_.

-OPNFV runs periodic jobs against upstream projects openstack/bifrost and openstack/openstack-ansible using latest on master branch, continuously chasing upstream to find well working version.
+OPNFV runs periodic jobs against upstream projects openstack/bifrost and openstack/openstack-ansible using the latest on master branch, continuously chasing upstream to find a well working version.

 Once a working version is identified, the versions of the upstream components are then bumped in releng-xci repo.